Anacostia–Eckington Line: History

 Beginning on June 25, 2017, routes P6 and M31 (McKinley Tech High School Line) were merged into route P6 as it would be easier to operate the line under one name.
 Route P6 will have select trips operated from McKinley Tech High School during the school days only.

 During the COVID-19 pandemic, route P6 was relegated to operate on its Saturday supplemental schedule.
 However on March 18, 2020, further changes happened with route P6 operating on its Sunday schedule and weekend service being suspended beginning on March 21, 2020.
-Additional service and weekend service was restored on August 23, 2020.
+Full service was restored on August 23, 2020.

-In February 2021, WMATA proposed to eliminate all P6 service if they did not get any federal funding.
+In February 2021 during WMATA's FY2022 budget crisis, WMATA proposed to add late-night service to 2:00 AM on Route P6 between July and December 2021 in the first half of the fiscal year, operating between Anacostia and Archives station.
+However beginning in January 2022, WMATA proposed to eliminate all P6 service.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM and operated between Anacostia station and Archives station.

 On May 29, 2022, all late night route P6 service was shortened to terminate at L'Enfant Plaza station.
 Also, service was rerouted along 6th Street instead of 5th Street between H and K streets NW.

 On December 17, 2023, all late night route P6 service was discontinued and replaced by extended Routes A6 and A8 which were extended to end at L'Enfant Plaza station.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all P6 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.

 As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the P6 was discontinued and portions were added into a few routes.
 P6 service along M Street SW/SE and Anacostia station was combined with Route A8, which was extended to National Harbor (St. George Boulevard & Waterfront Street) during the day, and Eastover Shopping Center during late nights via Indian Head Highway as Route C11.
 The P6 portion between Rhode Island Avenue and Gallery Place station was combined with the G8 and renamed into the D32 and D34.
 Service between Gallery Place and Waterfront station, plus all service on 4th Street SW was discontinued.